-- Energy is essential to a well-functioning economy, and the transition to more sustainable energy systems will enhance the socioeconomic resilience of communities around the world. - The share of renewable energy in total final energy consumption rose to 19.3 per cent in 2015.
-The number of people employed, directly and indirectly, in the renewable energy sector (excluding large hydropower) rose from 5.7 million in 2012 to 8.3 million in 2016, and that number could expand to 25 million by 2030 with proper policy support.
-Solar PV has emerged as the single largest employer in the renewable energy sector, followed by liquid biofuels and wind.
-With manufacturing of renewable energy equipment concentrated in a few countries, employment opportunities in other countries will mostly lie in project development, sales, construction and installations, and operations and maintenance. - Energy efficiency and renewable energy create more jobs than the fossil fuel industry, enabling net employment gains as the energy transition unfolds.
+- The number of people employed, directly and indirectly, in the renewable energy sector rose from 5.7 million in 2012 to 8.3 million in 2016, and could expand to 25 million by 2030 with proper policy support (excluding large hydropower).
+Solar PV has emerged as the single largest employer in the renewable energy sector, followed by liquid biofuels and wind. - With manufacturing of renewable energy equipment concentrated in a few countries, employment opportunities reside with project development, sales, construction and installations, and operations and maintenance for on- and off-grid projects for most countries. - Renewable energy creates more jobs than the fossil fuel industry, enabling net employment gains as the energy transition unfolds.
 Trends in renewable energy jobs have remained positive, in contrast to traditional energy industries, which have been facing employment cuts due to changing dynamics in the energy sector. - Available data in the energy access context is still limited, but evidence from Bangladesh and East Africa suggests expanding employment as off-grid solutions become more widely available.
-The combination of energy access and an enabling environment facilitates rural development. - Access to energy is necessary but by itself not sufficient for creating productive and decent jobs, and complementary initiatives to stimulate the productive use of energy may be required.
+The combination of energy access and an enabling environment facilitates rural development.